-Are you making enough of St Valentine’s Day in your hair and beauty business?
+Do you squeeze the most from St Valentine’s Day for your hair and beauty business?

-Need convincing what a commercial opportunity February 14th is?
+Need convincing what a profitable marketing opportunity February 14th is?

-A recent survey revealed that a spa treatment was 3rd on the list of ideal Valentine gifts women would like to receive.
-Given the top two on the list are a holiday and a car, I suggest most men will opt for the cheaper 3rd option, which opens up tremendous opportunities for salons, spas and aesthetic clinics.
+This recent survey reveals a spa treatment is 3rd on the list of ideal Valentine gifts women would like to receive.
+Given the top two on the list are a holiday and a car, I guess most men will opt for the cheaper 3rd option, which opens up tremendous opportunities for salons, spas and aesthetic clinics.

 Women: What would be your ideal gift for Valentine’s Day?